iamprimishra/Access-Control/README.md

 A Summer Internship Project under PHYTEC India.

 ## Description
-The Access Control project ensures secure andreliable access management to controlled areas.
-Itutilizes RFID card credentials for granting ordenying access and offers features like timetracking and remote administration.
+The Access Control project ensures *secure* and *reliable* *access management* to controlled areas.
+It utilizes **RFID Card** credentials for granting ordenying access and offers features like time tracking and remote administration.

-Hardware components include a rugged board,RFID reader module, and RTC module for accuratetimekeeping.
-I2C and UART protocols enableseamless communication.
-A user-friendly webinterface is created using HTML, CSS, andJavaScript, allowing administrators to efficientlymanage access settings and user information.
-Alocally hosted Python server handles data storageand access control logic.
+Hardware components include a **Rugged Board-A5D2x**, **RFID reader module**, and **RTC module** for accurate timekeeping. **I2C** and **UART** protocols enable seamless communication.
+A user-friendly webinterface is created using **HTML**, **CSS**, and **JavaScript**, allowing administrators to efficiently manage access settings and user information.
+Alocally hosted **Python Server** handles data storage and access control logic.

-Multithreading and the MRAA embedded libraryoptimize performance.
-Linux is chosen for stabilityand security.
-Overall, the Access Control projectprovides a scalable solution for secure accessmanagement, combining hardware componentsand software technologies effectively.
+**Multithreading** and the **MRAA** embedded library optimize performance.
+Linux is chosen for stability and security.
+Overall, the Access Control project provides a scalable solution for *secure accessmanagement*, combining hardware componentsand software technologies effectively.